ipfs-shipyard/ipfs-thing-2022/README.md

-# <your d-event name> - dEvent-website
+# ipfs-camp 2022 - dEvent-website

-<your d-event name> is a decentralized event series,
-using this github repository and website to coordinate event listings.
+ipfs-camp 2022 is a decentralized event series, using this github repository and website to coordinate event listings.